arras-energy/gridlabd/docs/Module/Pypower.md

-When the controller module is loaded, the built-in `gridlabd` module is added to the globals to provide access to the main instance of `gridlabd` and its support methods. **Do not import `gridlabd`** as this will create a new instance of `gridlabd` and overwrite built-in module, thereby eliminating access to it.
-You may use `import gridlabd as other` to preserve access to the built-in module.
+When the controller module is loaded, the built-in `gridlabd` module is added to the globals to provide access to the main instance of `gridlabd` and its support methods.
+You do not need to import `gridlabd`.

 For more information on the `gridlabd` main module, see [[/Module/Python]] and [[/Module/Python/Property]].